Contralateral brain: Comparing inversion, somatic twist and axial twist

 The idea of a somatic twist was inspired by the dorsoventral inversion hypothesis; and was proposed by Marcel Kinsbourne.

 According to the dorsoventral inversion hypothesis, an ancestral deuterostome turned on its back.
 As a result, vertebrates have a dorsal nervous system, whereas protostomes have a ventral one.
 According to the somatic twist hypothesis, not the entire animal turned on its back but just the somatic part—i.e., everything behind the eyes, mouth and nostrils, including the forebrain.

 The somatic twist hypothesis was proposed as an improvement to the inversion hypothesis, and thus has a much wider explanatory power than its predecessor, but is also more complicated.
 It not only explains the inversion of the body but additionally the contralateral forebrain.
 It does not explain, however, how the twist might develop in the vertebrate embryo, nor does it address the possible evolution.

 The axial twist theory was proposed independently.
-In addition to providing rationale for the inverted body and the contralateral forebrain, it explains why the heart and bowels are asymmetric.
-It is the only one of the three theories that is supported by evidence from embryological growth.
+In addition to providing rationale for the inverted body and the contralateral forebrain, it may explain why the heart and bowels are asymmetric.

+The inversion hypothesis has some supporting evidence, but interpretation is varied.
+The axial twist hypothesis so far has only very indirect evidence in the form of aurofacial symmetry, which requires additional assumptions about the theory including specific attachments between the face and forebrain as well as an evolutionary "error" in relateralization causing the face to be too twisted.

+Furthermore, Comer et al. (2019) argued that the axial twist hypothesis assumes that developing axons should be able to distinguish between ipsilateral and contralateral targets.
+In several non-retinal commissural pathways, however, experimentally preventing midline crossing causes axons to connect to the corresponding mirrored target on the same side, suggesting that crossing is controlled by local interactions at the CNS midline rather than by the location of the final target.
+These findings do not exclude an ancestral twist, but challenge the claim that displacement of neuronal targets is by itself sufficient to explain the development of decussated pathways.